Caps (gamer): 2019 season

-Ahead of the 2019 season, Caps left Fnatic to join rival European organisation G2 Esports.
-G2 Esports dominated the Spring split in the newly rebranded League of Legends European Championship, going 13-5 during the regular season, with Caps winning MVP of the split.
-In combination with his MVP win during the 2018 EU LCS Summer Split, Caps became the first player ever to win back-to-back MVP titles on two different teams.
-G2 did not drop a single game in the playoffs, making them the first-ever winners of an LEC Split and granting them an immediate invite to the 2019 Mid Season Invitational.
+Before the start of the 2019 season, Caps left Fnatic to join rival European esports organization G2 Esports.
+After Caps recruitment, G2 Esports went on to dominate the Spring split in the newly rebranded League of Legends European Championship, winning 13-5 during the regular season.
+As Caps again achieved the title of MVP of the split, he became the first player ever to win back-to-back MVP titles on two different teams, in combination with his 2018 EU LCS Summer Split MVP achievement.
+G2 did not lose a single game in the playoffs, making them the first winners of an LEC Split and granting them a slot in the 2019 Mid-Season Invitational.

-At the 2019 Mid-Season Invitational, G2 Esports defeated Team Liquid 3–0 in the finals as Caps was rewarded with the MVP of MSI 2019.
-This marked the first time a European team had won an international Tournament run by Riot Games since Fnatic had won the Season 1 World Championship, and the first time ever a non-Asian team had won MSI.
+At the 2019 Mid-Season Invitational, G2 Esports defeated Team Liquid 3–0 in the final, and Caps was rewarded the MVP 2019 MVP title.
+This victory marked the first time a European team had won an international tournament run by Riot Games since Fnatic had won the Season 1 World Championship.
+It was also the first time a non-Asian team had won MSI.

-In the League of Legends European Summer Split 2019 the current MSI 2019 champions returned to dominate the Summer Split all the way to the end.
-Caps and G2 beat his old team Fnatic 3–2 in a best of five.
-This gave G2 Esports the first seed to represent Europe in the 2019 League of Legends Worlds Championship.
-There, the team managed to go to the finals against FunPlus Phoenix, but was defeated 3–0, with Caps's Pyke and Veigar picks rendered ineffective.
-This made Caps the first European player to ever play (and lose) two Worlds Finals in a row.
+In the League of Legends European Summer Split 2019 the past MSI 2019 champions returned to participate in the Summer split.
+Caps, as a member of G2, beat his previous team Fnatic 3–2 in a best-of-five match, which allowed G2 Esports the first seed to represent Europe in the 2019 League of Legends Worlds Championship.
+At that tournament, the team reached the finals against FunPlus Phoenix but was defeated 3–0, with Caps' efforts rendered ineffective.
+However, his participation made Caps the first European player to ever play in, and lose, two Worlds Championship Finals in a row.

 2020 season

-In the pre-season between 2019 and 2020 Caps switched his position from mid lane to bot lane.
-Once again Caps and G2 ended up taking first place in the regular season.
+In the pre-season between 2019 and 2020, Caps switched his designation from 'mid lane' to 'bot lane'.
+Once again, Caps, as a member of G2, took first place in the regular season.
 When playoffs arrived, G2's first matchup was against rookie squad Mad Lions.
-G2 lost this series 2–3, which lead to G2 having to play in the losers bracket to reach the finals.
-This went easy enough with G2 winning both the series against Origen and the rematch against MAD 3–1.
-In the finals against Fnatic, G2 showed what they could do and swept Caps' old team 3–0.
-After this success however Caps decided to swap back to the mid lane ahead of the LEC 2020 Summer Split.
+G2 lost its first matchup against rookie squad Mad Lions 2–3, putting G2 in the losers bracket to reach the finals.
+G2 went on to win its next series against Origen and its rematch against MAD Lions 3–1.
+In the finals G2 again won against Fnatic 3–0.
+After this success, however, Caps decided to swap back to the mid lane position again, ahead of the LEC 2020 Summer Split.

-In the LEC 2020 Summer Split, Caps and G2 Esports, managed to win once again the LEC Champion title and qualify for Worlds 2020.
+In the LEC 2020 Summer Split, Caps and G2 Esports, again earned the LEC Champion title and qualify for Worlds 2020.

-At the 2020 League of Legends World Championship, G2 Esports was able to qualify for the quarterfinals, where they defeated GenG 3–0, but got eliminated in the semifinals by the eventual World Champions DAMWON Gaming and finished in 3rd-4th place.
+At the 2020 League of Legends World Championship, G2 Esports qualified for the quarterfinals, where they defeated team GenG 3–0, but was ultimately eliminated in the semifinals by eventual World Champions DAMWON Gaming and finished in 3rd-4th place.